dzazy/Some-shit/Single cell analysis shits - 10X cellranger count output.md

 [1]  38606 340411

-'.' means this position is '0'
+note:'.' means this position is '0'
 ~~~